 Write for Your Target Audience

 What type of person is accessing your site?
-If you don’t have a clear answer, you need to address the problem of your target audience.
+If you don’t have a clear answer, you need to address the problem of your targeted audience.

-Websites work best when they are written and designed for a specific type of user, rather than the vaguest demographic of “everyone.”
+Websites work best when they are written and designed for a specific type of user in session duration, rather than the vaguest demographic of “everyone.”

-If you can appeal to that specific demographic, you’ll keep your users interested and present on your site for a longer period of time.
+If you can appeal to that specific demographic, you’ll keep your users interested or readers interested and present on your site for a longer period of time.

 Use Site-Wide Search